terra-campaigns/arrival/_arrivalNotions.md

 ## opportunityAttack

-- [ ] choose one major and one minor monstrous horror per boss sl154
-- [ ] Roll some metamorphica tables and add to NPC generation
 - [ ] WWN 205 for more items on tables for encounters
 - [ ] Add some misbegotten creatures based on hostile alien construction, silent legions or else for encounters and http://terriblesorcery.blogspot.com/2019/12/ready-random-monster-generator.html
 - [ ] Add some roleplay aspects to NPC generation: voice aspect, phrase or gesture?